wp-plugins/powerpress/readme.txt

 * Fixed a handful of PHP notice messages when in `WP_DEBUG` mode.
 * Including version of WordPress in diagnostics report, diagnostic report found under Tools menu.
 * Removed syndic8, AllPodcast, Podnova, Podcasts.com and Technorati from ping list in Tools.
 These services no longer have ping sites.
+* Added new link for help for Blubrry Services Integration errors.

 = 2.0.2 =
 * Released on 3/29/2011